abreukm/POS/README.md

 # POS
-POS Program using Python 3.4.3 and SQLite
+Salon point of sale (POS) program using Python 3.4.3 and SQLite